rosemaryuser/autorepack/README.md

 - Fastboot-recovery conversion
 - Compression to lessen repack size (auto detected if not given value)
 - Flashable zip splitting to bypass 4G limit in recoveries.
-- Granting partitions read-write access
+- Granting partitions read-write access (not working)
 - Can re-repack already repacked ROMs.
 - Custom recovery options
 - Custom magisk options
 - Firmware selection
 - Option to enable/disable encryption, magisk and recovery
-- Remote updating, listing new and past updates, update reversing.
+- Remote updating, listing new and past updates.

 and many more..